vegarringdal/simple-html/README.md

 # @simple-html/grid & @simple-html/datasource

+> 💡version 5.0.0 is under active development - and will replace version 4.0.0 withing December 2022

 Native html grid & datasource with no dependencies.

 Its beeing used in some personal applications at work atm to get real world testing on what works